daenetCorporation/apikeyauthenticator/README.md

 In certain scenarios, an API needs to act on behalf of another user, a process known as **impersonation**.
 Impersonation allows an API to execute actions in the context of a user specified by the client, even when the API is invoked using service credentials or the context of a different user.

-To support impersonation, the client must provide the **`Impersonating`** header in the API request.
+To support impersonation, the client must provide the **`ImpersonatingUser`** header in the API request.
 The `ApiKeyAuthenticator` middleware will authenticate the invoking user and inject an additional identity into the list of identities associated with the principal.
 This additional identity represents the user who will be impersonated.

 #### Why Impersonation is Needed